Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Algorithms

-\begin{Remark} All examples discussed in the following section satisfy $r=g=\rk_{\Z}\mathrm{NS}(J)$, resulting in at least two independent locally analytic functions vanishing in $X(\Q)$ for the $g>2$ examples.
+satisfy $r=g=\rk_{\Z}\mathrm{NS}(J)$, resulting in at least two independent locally analytic functions vanishing in $X(\Q)$ for the $g>2$ examples.
 Since we expect that their common zero set is precisely $X(\Q)$ (or that there is a geometric reason for the appearance of any additional $p$-adic solutions), we do not expect to require the sieve.
 Indeed, we only had to apply the sieve for curves of genus~2.
 For these examples, we always required only one prime for the quadratic Chabauty computation; we chose this prime in such a way as to simplify the sieving. \end{Remark}